 Barbados Association of Retired Persons

 The Barbados Association of Retired Persons (BARP) is dedicated to improving the quality of life of older persons throughout the island of Barbados.
-The association is a non-profit, non governmental organization (NGO) which actively promotes the independence, dignity and purpose in life of its members, representing and expressing their views and concerns, and taking action to bring about change.
+The association is a non-profit, non-governmental organization (NGO) that actively promotes the independence, dignity, and purpose in life of its members, representing and expressing their views and concerns, and taking action to bring about change.

 With over 24,000 members BARP is one of the largest organizations of its kind in Barbados and one of the fastest growing.